 that are often making trades with 1,000 shares or more.
 Unbundled plan is for professional traders.

-After your application is approved (took 20 minutes for us) the company will email you account funding instructions.
-You could transfer funds with wire
+After application is approved (took 20 minutes for us) the company will email account funding instructions.
+Users could transfer funds with wire

 transfer, by mailing a check, or by moving account from a different broker.
-The company does offer ACH transfer - contact customer service to set it up.
+The company does offer ACH transfer - but for some reason users need to

 TradeStation.com Website/Trading Platform/Tools